Solving a Class of Infinite-Dimensional Tensor Eigenvalue Problems by Translational Invariant Tensor Ring Approximations

-Starting from an iTR in canonical form, as defined in \defref{def:iTR-can}, we can rewrite it as a product of an infinite dimensional matrix with orthogonal columns, called the \emph{frame matrix} \cite{dokh2014,krst2014}, and a finite vector of length equal to the number of elements in 1 core.
+Starting from an iTR in canonical form as in \defref{def:iTR-can}, we can rewrite it as a product of an infinite-dimensional matrix with orthogonal columns, called the \emph{frame matrix} \cite{dokh2014,krst2014}, and a finite vector of length equal to the number of elements in 1 core.

-\begin{definition}[Frame matrix] Let $\bfx$ be a normalized iTR in canonical form as defined in \defref{def:iTR-can}.
+\begin{definition}[Frame matrix] Let $\bfx$ be a normalized iTR in canonical form as in \defref{def:iTR-can}.
 Then we define its $k$th frame matrix as follows

-\end{definition} Note that by this definition the frame matrix $\bF_{\neq k}$ has an infinite number of rows, which are represented as down pointing legs, and $dr^2$ columns, which are represented as up pointing legs.
+\end{definition} Note that by this definition the frame matrix $\bF_{\neq k}$ has an infinite number of rows, which are represented as downwards pointing legs, and $dr^2$ columns, which are represented as upwards pointing legs.
 Now the iTR $\bfx$ can also be written as \fignames{iTR1c-center-core-}

 where $Q_\can$ is called the \emph{canonical center core}.
 Another important property of the frame matrix is that it has orthonormal columns, i.e., $\bF_{\neq k}\T \bF_{\neq k} = \eye[dr^2]$, since \begingroup \allowdisplaybreaks